Skip to main content Skip to secondary navigation

 Parking access with a state-issued placard

 Stanford University complies with all state, federal, and local laws regarding equal access for persons with disabilities.
-Individuals with state-issued disability parking placards (from any state) can park in any marked space on campus.
-This includes:
+Individuals with state-issued disability parking placards (from any state) can park in the following spaces on campus:

 Locations of disability parking throughout campus can be viewed on this searchable campus map.